PrSi007/PrSi007/README.md

 ### Hi there 👋, my name is Prakhar

-I am a B-Tech CSE student and an aspiring Full Stack Developer.
+I am a B-Tech CSE student and an aspiring Frontend Developer.

 <image src="./fed.png">